riffnshred/nhl-led-scoreboard/README.md

 --led-multiplexing        Multiplexing type: 0 = direct; 1 = strip; 2 = checker; 3 = spiral; 4 = Z-strip; 5 = ZnMirrorZStripe; 6 = coreman; 7 = Kaler2Scan; 8 = ZStripeUneven.
 (Default: 0)
 ```

-### Adafruit HAT/bonnet
+### Best Performance (Almost zero flicker)
-If you are using either a raspberry Zero, 3B+, 3A+ and 4B with an Adafruit HAT or Bonnet, here's what I did to run my board properly.
+Using either a raspberry Zero, 3B+, 3A+ and 4B with an Adafruit HAT or Bonnet, here's what I did to run my board properly.

 * Do the hardware mod found in the [Improving flicker section ](https://github.com/hzeller/rpi-rgb-led-matrix#improving-flicker).
 * Disable the on-board sound.
 You can find how to do it from the [Troubleshooting sections](https://github.com/hzeller/rpi-rgb-led-matrix#troubleshooting)